 - Moving foward use a different email address just for subscribing to email lists, forums, blogs or discussion boards.
 Then you can easily use autoresponders or away messagges on your primary address without worry.
 And you will minimize your email load upon your resturn.

 Tools Used Properly

-Autoresponders are a great tool and when used appropriately.
-Autoresponders can help keep others informed while freeing you up to do other things.
-Keep these issues in mind so that when you do use autoresponders, they are viewed as more of a benefit than an annoyance.
+Autoresponders are a great tool and when used appropriately. autoresponders can help keep others informed while freeing you up to do other things.
+Keep these issues in mind so that when you use autoresponders, they are viewed as more of a benefit than an annoyance.